-When HSE is enabled, running the code directly after the HSE Ready flag is set, then the system program may run away due to the unstable HSE clock.
+When HSE is enable, running the code directly after the HSE ready flag is set, then the system program may run away due to unstable the HSE clock.

 After enabling HSE, add a software delay of about 10 milliseconds, then wait for the HSE Ready flag to be set before running the code.